jitinsingla/MitoXRNet/README.md

 ## Predict
 #### Data preparation:
-Keep the raw mrcs for prediction in Data/PredictionData folder Notes about data preparatiion:
+Keep the raw mrcs for prediction in Data/Prediction/MRCs folder
+Notes:
 MitoRNet requires that idivudal cell is masked in raw MRC files (like using ACSeg (link) Each 3D Image shape along any axis should be <=704. make sure raw MRCs are in .mrc format

 #### Prediction
 codes/predict.py --pretrained 1 (small) 2 (large) 0 (user trained)
+0: If user tained the model and weights have been saved in output/trainingWeights folder 1/2: For pretrained model weights reported in paper, 1 for smaller network (1.4 Million paramters) and 2 for ....
+The predict.py code performs the folloing steps:
-1. Preprocessing
+1. Preprocessing (sved in output/Prediction/mrc_predict_preprocessed)
-2. Slicing
+2. Slicing (output/Prediction/mrc_predict_slices)
 3. Model load
-4. Predict on each slice
+4. Predict on each slice (output/Prediction/predictedLabels_Slice_temp)
 5. Merge slices

-Final prdicted labels are saved in output/
+Final prdicted labels are saved in **output/Prediction/predictedLabels** (give anti-padded sizes)

+#### Evaluation
+User can evaluate the predicted labels against the user provided labels. keep the user provided labels in Data/Prediction/Labels (make sure the raw mrcs and labels follow critetria as metioned under Notes in data preparation of training from scratch setion) run codes/evaluate.py
-10. Can evaluate predictions scores like IOU, DICE, Precision, Recall, F1-score using functions defined in "utils.py"
+Code will evaluate predictions scores like IOU, DICE, Precision, Recall, F1-score